fairinternal/composable-llm/README.md

 TODO NOW:
 - [ ] Finish to write the training loop to search for clear attention maps:
-    - check for evaluation correctness.
+    - check for evaluation correctness. check for correctness of the unrolling in the attn_eval.meaning
     - Write scripts to launch runs on the cluster.

 TODO in a near future: